ansegura7/ansegura7/README.md

 ## Hi there 👋

-My name is Andrés Segura-Tinoco.
-I was born in Colombia and grew up in Venezuela.
-Currently, I am a third-year Computer Science PhD student at Universidad Autónoma de Madrid.
+Hi, I’m **Andrés Segura-Tinoco**, a PhD student in Computer Science at Universidad Autónoma de Madrid.
+With over 16 years of experience solving real-world problems, I have led and contributed to high-impact analytics and AI-driven solutions, particularly in the Oil & Gas industry.

 I work actively in the <a href="https://github.com/argrecsys">ArgRecSys</a> team of the Information Retrieval Group (IRG) at UAM.